-Three Months Ended December 31, Nine months Ended December 31, 2003 2002 2003 2002 SG&A expenses per Consolidated Statements of Operations \$1,578,000 \$3,496,000 \$ 6,650,000 \$10,252,000 SG&A expenditures classified as Costs of revenue 2,157,000 298,000 5,284,000 949,000 SG&A expenditures offset by cost sharing funding 213,000 70,000 270,000 195,000 Pro forma SG&A expenses \$3,948,000 \$3,864,000 \$12,204,000 \$ 11,396,000
+Three Months Ended June 30, 2004 2003 SG&A expenses per Consolidated Statements of Operations \$2,377,000 \$2,705,000 SG&A expenditures classified as Costs of revenue 2,002,000 1,524,000 SG&A expenditures offset by cost sharing funding 184,000 27,000 Pro forma SG&A expenses \$4,563,000 \$4,256,000 -

-SG&A expenses (exclusive of amounts classified as costs of revenue and amounts offset by cost sharing funding) decreased to \$1,578,000 in the three months ended December 31, 2003 from \$3,496,000 for the same period last year.
-SG&A expenses decreased to \$6,650,000 in the nine months ended December 31, 2003 from \$10,252,000 for the same period last year.
-These amounts decreased in the three and nine months ended December 31, 2003 when compared to the same period of the prior year primarily as a result of a higher percentage of the SG&A costs being classified as costs of revenue due to the higher level of funded prototype development contract work in the SuperMachines business unit.
-Pro forma SG&A expenses, which include amounts classified as costs of revenue and amounts offset by cost sharing funding, increased to \$3,948,000 for the three months ended December 31, 2003, compared to \$3,864,000 for the same period last year.
-Pro forma SG&A expenses increased to \$12,204,000 for the nine months ended December 31, 2003, compared to \$11,396,000 for the same period last year.
-These increases were primarily the result of higher legal and other professional service fees, as well as a higher percentage of the rent and occupancy costs associated with our Westborough, MA corporate headquarters now being classified as general and administrative expense rather than in costs of revenue - product sales and prototype development contracts and research and development expense.
-We have completed the relocation of our manufacturing workforce to Devens, MA from Westborough, which is now partially unoccupied.
-A portion of the SG&A expenditures related to externally funded development contracts has been classified as costs of revenue (rather than as SG&A expenses).
-Additionally, a portion of SG&A expenses was offset by cost sharing funding.
+SG&A expenses (exclusive of amounts classified as costs of revenue and amounts offset by cost sharing funding) decreased to \$2,377,000 in the three months ended June 30, 2004 from \$2,705,000 for the same period last year primarily as a result of a higher percentage of the SG&A costs being classified as costs of revenue due to the higher level of funded prototype development contract work in SuperMachines.
+Pro forma SG&A expenses, which include amounts classified as costs of revenue and amounts offset by cost sharing funding, increased by \$307,000 to \$4,563,000 for the three months ended June 30, 2004 from \$4,256,000 for the same period last year.
+This increase was primarily the result of higher professional service fees, higher salary and benefit costs, and higher rent associated with our Westborough, Massachusetts corporate headquarters, partially offset by cost savings associated with the headcount and controllable expense reductions that were implemented in July 2003.

-We present pro forma R&D and pro forma SG&A expenses, which are non-GAAP financial measures, because we believe this presentation provides useful information on our aggregate R&D and SG&A spending.
+We present pro forma R&D and pro forma SG&A expenses, which are non-GAAP measures, because we believe this presentation provides useful information on our aggregate R&D and SG&A spending.